Local SEO Fundamentals – Online Reviews Impacts Your Business & Bottom Line

 – Which search results actually gets clicked on

-Online reviews impacts customer purchasing decisions and your bottom line
+Online reviews impact customer purchasing decisions and your bottom line

 Stop to consider a couple of real-world examples.

 – Would you ever consider entrusting your pet to a veterinarian who has an average 3-star rating or below?

 – Did you know that once an Uber driver’s average star rating drops below 4.6 they are given a warning and are placed under ‘quality review.’
 If their ratings continue to stay low, they’ll be deactivated?